All Episodes

 He further theorizes that maybe the press is acting the way they are because the Democrats aren't.

-We got audio soundbites to back all this up.
+We got audio sound bites to back all this up.

 There's also another angle of this, folks.

-For Mr. Rove is turning out to be the real whistleblower in this whole sorry pseudo scandal.
+For Mr. Rove is turning out to be the real whistleblower in this whole sorry pseudo-scandal.

-He's the one who warned Time Magazine's Matt Cooper.
+He's the one who warned Time magazine's Matt Cooper.

 Matt Cooper is married to Mandy Grunwald.

-So Matt Cooper married to Mandy Grumma.
+So Matt Cooper married to Mandy Grumman.

 It's an incestuous bunch up there.

-I'm not really worried about it in a popularity contest between the president and the press, or a popularity contest between Carl Rove and the press.
+In a popularity contest between the president and the press or a popularity contest between Karl Rove and the press, the press is going to lose every time.

-That they they just they don't they don't really have a uh a chance.
+They don't really have a chance.

 In fact, interrupt the journal editorial just to read his point here.